Haryanfe777/PetAdoptionSpeed-Prediction/README.md

 4 - No adoption after 100 days of being listed.

 ## Methods

-### 1. Data Exploration and Preprocessing
+1. **Data Exploration and Preprocessing**
+   - **Structured Data:**
-#### Structured Data: Handled outliers, encoded categorical variables, and scaled numerical features.
+     Handled outliers, encoded categorical variables, and scaled numerical features.
-#### Text Data:
+   - **Text Data:**
      a.
 Cleaning (removing punctuation, stopwords, and special characters).
      b.
 Lemmatization and vectorization using TF-IDF.
-#### Image Data:
+   - **Image Data:**
      Feature extraction using ResNet50 pre-trained on ImageNet.

-### 2. Feature Engineering
+2. **Feature Engineering**
    Created new features, including:
    a.
 Number of known colors (ColorsNum).
    b.
 Categorization of pets into age groups (e.g., kitten, senior).
    c.
 Encoded medical attributes (Vaccinated, Dewormed) with distinct "Unknown" categories.

-### 3. Modeling and Evaluation
+3. **Modeling and Evaluation**
-#### Machine Learning Models:
+   - **Machine Learning Models:**
      a.
 Trained models like Random Forest, LightGBM, XGBoost, and ensemble classifiers.
      b.
-Hypeparameters tuning to find the best models that give the best predictions
+Tuned hyperparameters to find the best models for optimal predictions.
      c.
 Evaluated using Quadratic Weighted Kappa Score (best score: 0.41) and F1-score.

-#### Deep Learning Model:
+   - **Deep Learning Model:**
      a.
 Built a multi-input neural network combining CNNs for images, LSTMs for text, and dense layers for structured data.
      b.
-Use Keras Tuner to find the best hyperparameters.
+Used Keras Tuner to find the best hyperparameters.
      c.
-The multi-input neural network model yielded a Quadratic Kappa Score of 0.31
+The multi-input neural network model yielded a Quadratic Kappa Score of 0.31.

 ![Screenshot 2024-11-27 172540](https://github.com/user-attachments/assets/0e7bb96a-8a89-4c57-807c-615a3191d54e)